 The Portland, ME website reflects a strong, contemporary design that ties historical roots to the City’s progressive attitude.
 Rounded elements are featured throughout the website to convey a sense of approachability, and to complement the dominant sans-serif typeface.
 Portland also makes great use of the design practice that we recognize as “Peaks and Valleys.”
 This is achieved by identifying high areas of visual impact (peaks) and then supporting them with areas of negative space and simple color combinations (valleys).
 This tactic helps to drive a user down a tall page without overwhelming him visually.

 If you’re wondering how well your current city website design is capturing the unique elements of your community while offering easily accessible and valuable local content, click below for a third-party website performance report.
-This free report will tell you how your city website performs in such categories as mobility, readability, and speed.
+This free report will tell you how your city website performs in such categories as mobility, readability, and speed, and will give key insights to your city website developer.